ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 Also, in the forthcoming sections we are going to implement the kernel and host code.
 First we will analyze the results by keeping hash functions on FPGA and Compute Score on CPU to be proecessed in sequential mode.
 Once we implment the kernel that matches our defined spec, we can introduce parallelism between Hashes and Compute Score functions and thus improve the performance

-## Architectural spec for Kenel, TArget Performance, Interface Widths, Datapath Widths etc.
+## Architectural spec for Kenel, Target Performance, Interface Widths, Datapath Widths etc.

-At this stage of project, we have identified that we are planning to have 8 words process the Hashes in parallel.
+At this stage of project, we have identified the following requirements of the kernel for optimal application performance during this architecture definition phase

-Based on methodology, we will also have data width accessing memory of size 512-bit to achieve DDR bandwidth such that memory doesn't become bottleneck here.
+- Process 8 words in Parallel for computing Hashes
+- Datapath width of 512-bit.
+Processing 8 words in parallel will require 32bit*8 = 256 bits in parallel but its recommended to read max possible 512-bits in parallel since the input data is contigous.
+This way we will need less number of memory accesses but we will need internal buffering.
+- Throughput requirements of reading input words and writing flags every cycle i.e. II=1

 ## Next Step
 In this lab, you have seen how to profile an application and determine which parts are best suited for FPGA acceleration.
 We have extracted requirements of Hash function that must be process 8 words in parallel to achieve our accelration goal.